phyber/docker-mdns/README.md

 assigned to it, which should help when reverse proxying from tools like Traefik or NGINX.

+## Minimum Supported Rust Version (MSRV)

+The MSRV for this project is currently v1.56.1

 ## Configuration

 The following is an example of a `docker-compose.yaml` file to run Docker mDNS